I spent my life as a teacher, but I might have

 face looking down as I stand on the back door step, with my bucket of

-must be blood spattered on my white, crisp shirt front.
-An
+know it is probably blood spattered on my white, crisp shirt

 enlightened woman (a schoolteacher), my mother always scoffed at the